scoconno/scoconno.github.io/Time/special/notes.md

 ![image](ein.jpg)

 In 1905, Albert Einstein published 'On the Electrodynamics of Moving Bodies'.
 A somewhat innoncent title for an otherwise world changing paper.
-The paper defends what we now call special relativity, a theory that built on prior discoveries in physics, but, nevertheless, showed that we had fundamental misunderstood the nature of time and space.
+The paper defends what we now call special relativity, a theory that built on prior discoveries, but, nevertheless, showed that we had fundamentally misunderstood the nature of time and space.
 While this is not a physics class, no class on time would be complete without some discussion of Einstein's radical discoveries.
 While avoiding the many complications, we will focus on three upshots of his view, (1) time dilation, 2) the relativity of simultaneity, and 3) the twin paradox.